BryceWoodworth/BryceWoodworth.github.io/about.md

 Let me know, I always enjoy constructive criticism.
 I also love learning new things, so if you have suggestions or requests for areas I should look into, feel free to send them as well.

-Besides coding and math, I enjoy include reading, running, and playing guitar.
+Besides coding and math, I enjoy reading, running, and playing guitar.
 That about sums me up.

 ### Contact me